 - Click Select mock location app and set it to the GPS spoofing app you chose

 Now open your GPS spoofing app and select a location.
-If you open up Google Maps, you’ll see your mock location displayed.
+If you open up Google Maps, you’ll see your virtual location displayed.

 If mock locations still don’t work, one solution is to root your Android phone, which will allow you to use mock locations without declaring it in the phone settings.

-Once you’ve set a mock location, use a VPN to connect to a server near the same place.
+Once you’ve set a virtual location, use a VPN to connect to a server near the same place.
 This will ensure your GPS location and IP address location match.

 iOS GPS spoofing